kaustubh-walokar/spartanDrive/README.md

 The application also sends users the notification of the storage he/she has used and space remaining.
 This app also sends a push notification for the user  whenever he is being shared/unshared from any files/folder.

+Spartan Drive app which we have developed enables its users to upload, manage, and share files among friends.
+The following are the major features of the application:

+1. User can login using the Google Account.
+2. User upload a file in uploaded folder of its account.
+3. Spartan drive also provides the feature of folder management.
+Supported file types, use different icon for each type doc, xls, pdf, ppt
+1. User can share file with other registered user of this application.
+2. A user is able to browse files (owned or shared), browse list of folders and list of files within a folder.
+3. User can view each files (only the supported types), email the current file, navigate into any level of directories one by one.
+1. We had used AWS-S3 as storage device and has implemented our own file picker/browser, as opposed to using any stock file or document picker.
+2. The user is able to see how many files and folders he owns, and their total size.
+3. Application supports push notification, when a file is shared/unshared with a user, he/she will get a push notification about the same.
+The motivation behind this project is to develop an app that ease the process of file sharing among user, with the help of this app user can access its file any where any time and also can share files quickly.

 #### Project Features